 One of the most important decisions a person makes when creating their estate plan is choosing who will be the fiduciary responsible for administering the estate or trust and who will be named as attorney in fact for financial and health care decisions.
 Initially, it might seem that oldest child or the child who has the most time should be the one who is given this responsibility.
 However, one should think very carefully about whom in their lives is best equipped to take on these responsibilities.
 Fiduciaries in these situations need to be able to make responsible financial decisions and, for health care decisions, it must be someone who is capable of making difficult decisions in potentially very emotional situations.
 Your fiduciary should also recognize situations when he/she is in over his/her depth and need legal assistance to carry out their duties, instead of making decisions that could result in costly expenses and taxes.

-An experienced estate planning attorney should be consulted for all questions or concerns about creating an estate plan that fits your needs.
+An experienced Philadelphia Estate Planning Attorney should be consulted for all questions or concerns about creating an estate plan that fits your needs.